Thomas Hughes-Hallett: Career

-Sir Thomas first trained as a barrister, but quit soon thereafter as he felt the job was "lonely".
+Hughes-Hallett first trained as a barrister, but quit soon thereafter as he felt the job was "lonely".
 In another interview, he stated that his image of being a barrister was shattered when his first case was an eleven-week incest trial.
-After facing a retrial that would take another eleven weeks, Sir Thomas is quoted as saying that "I just couldn't face going through that again so I left."
+After facing a retrial that would take another eleven weeks, Hughes-Hallett is quoted as saying that "I just couldn't face going through that again so I left."
 He subsequently worked as an investment banker for Schroders for five years.

 In the late 1980s, he founded an investment bank, Enskilda Securities, earning him the nickname "Thomas Huge-Wallet".
 For the next eighteen years, he was the Chief Executive of Enskilda Corporate and later the Chairman of Robert Fleming Securities.
 A major shareholder in Flemings, he retired from finance shortly after its merger with Chase in 2000.

 Philanthropy

-Sir Thomas became first involved in charities during the 1990s, during which he was first a trustee and later the Chairman of the Michael Palin Centre for Stammering, as well as Chairman of the English Churches Housing Group.
+Hughes-Hallett became first involved in charities during the 1990s, during which he was first a trustee and later the Chairman of the Michael Palin Centre for Stammering, as well as Chairman of the English Churches Housing Group.

-In 1999, Sir Thomas suffered an apparent heart attack, which he hinted was the result of a stressful life style in his capacity as an investment executive.
+In 1999, Hughes-Hallett suffered an apparent heart attack, which he hinted was the result of a stressful life style in his capacity as an investment executive.
 This health scare caused him to re-evaluate his priorities in life.

 In 2000, he left investment banking to do charity work instead.
 From 2000 to 2012, he served as the Chairman of the Marie Curie Cancer Care Trust.
 To raise his salary of £90,000, in 2002 he cycled across Vietnam for the Marie Curie Cancer Care to be able to keep him.
 According to a report, he seeks to cover his salary cost through similar fund-raising challenges every year.

-Sir Thomas serves or has served in leading positions of various charitable organisations.
+Hughes-Hallett serves or has served in leading positions of various charitable organisations.
 He served as the Executive Chair of the Institute of Global Health Innovation at Imperial College London.
 Additionally, he served as the Chairman of the End of Life Care Implementation Advisory Board and as Chair of the Palliative Care Funding Review.
 Furthermore, he is a member of the board of trustees of the Esmée Fairbairn Foundation.
 He is the Chairman of the Chelsea and Westminster Hospital NHS Foundation Trust.
 He also serves on the board of trustees of the King's Fund.

 In 2013, he became Chairman of Cause4, an organisation that assists charities in their fundraising.